 Areas of Waterton Lakes National Park remain closed due to safety hazards and infrastructure damage from the Kenow Wildfire.
 Visit our What's open page for an up-to-date list of open areas.

-To ensure the ongoing protection of Waterton Lakes National Park from non-native plants, Parks Canada is limiting horse use by the general public in 2018 to areas unburned areas by the Kenow Wildfire (see the map below).
+To ensure the ongoing protection of Waterton Lakes National Park from non-native plants, Parks Canada is limiting horse use by the general public to areas unburned areas by the Kenow Wildfire, plus some additional areas (see the map below).

 Alpine Stables and Parks Canada’s horses are permitted in burned areas under specific conditions.
 This temporary protective measure will help vegetation to recover in burned areas.

 The Kenow Wildfire created conditions which may significantly promote the spread of non-native plants in the park.

 The wildfire burned over 50% of the vegetated area within the park.
 The wildfire’s severity was mostly high to very high and removed much of the vegetation and topsoil, leaving large areas of the park vulnerable to invasion by weeds.